 Topical calcineurin inhibitors

-Topical calcineurin inhibitors (TCIs) are a relatively new class of anti-inflammatory drug.
+Topical calcineurin inhibitors (TCIs) are a relatively new class of anti-inflammatory drugs.
 They do not contain steroids.
 Yet they’re effective in treating the rash and itching caused by AD.

 There are two prescription TCIs on the market today: pimecrolimus (Elidel) and tacrolimus (Protopic).

-The FDA admits that it will take decades of research to determine if there’s an actual proven risk.
+The FDA admits that it will take decades of research to determine whether there’s an actual proven cancer risk.
 In the meantime, the FDA recommends that these medications only be used as second-line treatment options.

 If your doctor determines that your AD isn’t responding to other treatments, they may consider short-term treatment with TCIs.

-Topical prescriptions are the most common and most studied treatment for AD.
-On occasion, your doctor may prescribe oral medications such as:
+Topical prescriptions are the most common treatment for AD.
+On occasion, a doctor may prescribe oral medications such as:

 Phototherapy is a good second-line option if you aren’t responding to more standard treatment.
 It can also be used for maintenance treatment.

-Cost and accessibility are two of the biggest detractors.
-You would need access to phototherapy treatment two to three times per week.
+Cost and accessibility are two of the biggest cons of phototherapy.
+You would need access to phototherapy treatment 2–3 times per week.
 This may require significant travel time and cost.